NHL free agency: Devils sign Palat, Capitals add Strome

 A day after the New Jersey Devils missed out on the top prize in NHL free agency, they landed two-time Stanley Cup champion Ondrej Palat on Thursday.

-The Washington Capitals, meanwhile, continued their busy offseason by agreeing to terms with former Chicago Blackhawks forward Dylan Strome, according to a person with knowledge of the move who person spoke to The Associated Press on condition of anonymity because the deal had not been announced.
+The Washington Capitals, meanwhile, continued their busy offseason by signing former Chicago Blackhawks forward Dylan Strome.

 The Devils signed Palat to a $30 million, five-year contract.
 The left-winger had 52 points in 71 games during Tampa Bay’s three consecutive trips to the Cup Final.
 He finished sixth in Conn Smythe Trophy voting as playoff MVP this year.